ryardley/succession/README.md

 ## So why would you want to do this?

-Here is an example of a chain that is configuring an express server.
+Here is an example of using succession to configure an express server.

 ```js
 import express from 'express';